Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 Discharge of Emergency Exit Doors

-Certainly, exits should always discharge directly to the exterior of the building or an equivalent safe area.
-This is to reduce confusion of where occupants need to go to exit a building in an emergency situation.
-Above all, exit doors should always lead to an exterior or equivalent safe area separated from other areas.
+Certainly, exits should always discharge directly to the exterior of the building or an equivalent safe area separated from other areas where danger persists.
+This is to reduce confusion where occupants need to exit a building in an emergency situation.

 means of egress components